CNAME record

-A Canonical Name (CNAME) record is a type of resource record in the Domain Name System (DNS) that maps one domain name (an alias) to another (the canonical name).
+A CNAME record (for Canonical NAME) is a type of resource record in the Domain Name System (DNS) that maps one domain name (the alias) to another (the canonical name).

 This can prove convenient when running multiple services (like an FTP server and a web server, each running on different ports) from a single IP address.
 One can, for example, use CNAME records to point ftp.example.com and www.example.com to the DNS entry for example.com, which in turn has an A record which points to the IP address.
 Then, if the IP address ever changes, one only has to record the change in one place within the network: in the DNS A record for example.com.

 CNAME records must always point to another domain name, never directly to an IP address.